 - Testing of an embryonic stem cell vaccine to universally prevent human cancers

 Researchers focused on Tumor Immunology include: Drs.
-Hari Bodduluri, Jun Yan, Nejat Egilmez, Ben Jenson, Shin Je Ghim, Jason Chesney, Chuanlin Ding, Venkatakrishna Rao Jala, Rajesh Kumar Sharma, Huang-Ge Zhang, Krystal Teasley Hamorsky, Nobuyuki Matoba, Kavitha Yaddanapudi, Magdalena Kucia, Mariusz Ratajczak, and Janina Ratajczak.
+Hari Bodduluri, Jun Yan, Nejat Egilmez, Ben Jenson, Shin Je Ghim, Jason Chesney, Chuanlin Ding, Venkatakrishna Rao Jala, Huang-Ge Zhang, Krystal Teasley Hamorsky, Nobuyuki Matoba, Kavitha Yaddanapudi, Magdalena Kucia, Mariusz Ratajczak, Janina Ratajczak and Zhong-bin Deng.

 Cancer Prevention and Control